 - Advocacy (Moot Court and Trial Team)

 - Military Veteran

 These cords and stoles are not gifts and may not be kept.
-They must be returned back to the Alumni/Development office (207) on Monday, December 17.
+They must be returned back to the Dean’s office (204) on Monday, December 17.
 All other student organization cords and stoles will need to come from the student organization’s president.

 What are some tips for dressing comfortably on commencement day?

 It is okay for men not to wear a jacket.
 The tie and shirt collar will show, but the robe covers a jacket.

 For women, an unbuttoned collar can be unruly, so a skirt or slacks with a T-shirt/sweater/shell may be more comfortable.
 Low-heeled shoes are recommended so graduates can easily climb the stairs and walk across the stage.
 The procession will be moving briskly.

 Graduates will report to the Derek Fisher Court where graduates will be greeted by staff from the Dean’s office.
 Graduates will confirm an index card containing their full name, phonetic spelling and contact information.
 Graduates will then line up alphabetically.

 What happens before the ceremony?

 8:45 a.m.
 Graduates arrive one hour prior to the ceremony to be robed and to fill out the index card that will be given to the announcer when you walk to the stage.
 He or she will announce your name.
 Graduates will then learn how to drape a hood over their arm, so there will be no fumbling on stage.